Southampton Central Station Quarter

 Two examples of actual survey data indicating parallel anomalies confirming the existence of the tanks

-“The results were very accurate and expedited the overall design process without incurring additional costs from excavating trial holes and also minimised disruption to the public by carrying out the work overnight.”
+“The results were very accurate.
+The design process minimised additional costs from excavating trial holes and also minimised disruption to the public by carrying out the work overnight.”

 Balfour Beatty Senior Engineer